vyp/dots/docs/installation.md

 16. Step 14 will create a profile directory under `~/.mozilla/firefox/` in the form of `########.default` where the `#`'s are (seemingly) random letters and/or numbers.
-Now the Firefox configuration files can be installed:
+Now the rest of the Firefox configuration files can be
+    installed:

         $ cd ~/etsi